 - Before starting, peel your potatoes and cut into large but equal sized pieces.
 Slice your onions into thin long slices and set aside.

 - Add the peeled potatoes to a strainer and rinse to remove some of the starch.
 Then, add the potatoes to a large pot and fill the pot with cold water until the potatoes are just covered by about 1/2" of water.
 Add a generous amount of salt to the water until the water tastes salty.

 - Bring the pot of potatoes to a boil and cook for 15-20 minutes until you can pierce the potatoes with a fork/knife and they are the same consistency all the way through.
 You don't want to overcook your potatoes or the mashed potatoes will be too watery, so I recommend checking at the 12 minute mark to be safe.

 - While the potatoes are cooking, caramelize the onions.
 Add 2 Tbsp of vegan butter/oil to a frying pan and turn on the burner.
 Once the butter is bubbling and melted, add in the onion slices.
-Pan fry at low heat until onions are browned; about 40 minutes.
+Pan fry at low heat until onions are browned; around 20-40 minutes depending on preference.
 Stir frequently so that the onions do not burn.
 Once the onions are done, season with salt and pepper to your liking and set aside.

 - As soon as the potatoes are cooked, strain and add back to the pot.
 Use a potato masher to roughly mash the potatoes while still hot.